IFAR Collectors' Corner

 A useful international standard for describing and documenting artworks –- Object ID — was created by the Getty Trust and is now administered by the International Council of Museums (ICOM).
 Use the Object ID Checklist for documenting the items in your collection.
 If you follow the checklist, you will have a photograph and all the necessary identifying information about your artwork in case it is lost or damaged.
 It is too late to take a photograph once the work is missing.
 There are several computer programs on the market to facilitate detailed documentation of your collection, from basic databases such as Microsoft Access and FileMaker Pro, to specialized art databases.
 If you own a work for which there is a catalogue raisonné or a supplement in progress, be sure to notify the author(s) so that it can be included in the catalogue.

 Evaluating art requires experience and knowledge of both art history and the art market.
 Appraisers research "comparables" to determine the market value of a work.
 Quality, provenance, condition, uniqueness, demand, and timing all factor into the valuation.
 There are three main professional appraisal organizations in the U.S. — the Appraisers Association of America, the American Society of Appraisers, and the International Society of Appraisers.
 Each offers appraisal services and can recommend an appraiser with a particular area of expertise.
-Various dealers associations and auction houses also offer professional appraisal services.
+Various dealers associations, such as the Art Dealers Association of America (ADAA) and auction houses also offer professional appraisal services.

 Once you have had your collection appraised, you are ready to decide whether some or all of your artwork should be insured.
 Regular homeowners’ policies will cover your artworks up to a certain limit, but in the case of significant collections, this coverage is usually inadequate.
 In many cases, all that is needed is a fine arts rider attached to your policy.
 There are also insurance companies that specialize in covering works of art.
 Please check back on this section of the Website for helpful comments by insurers regarding insuring your collection.